vloup/Com506-SecurityProtocols/Questions.md

 That's exactly the path the two authors went in 2014, asking themselves how to do generic composition when you now have the associated data and the IV/Nonce.

 ### Q3
 Q: Paragraph 4: when the security of nAE is defined, there is a point saying: "The output of the encryption is indistinguishable from random strings in a chosen plaintext attack, to which the adversary must not repeat nonces. " --> what does "to which the adversary must not repeat nonces" mean?
-Does it mean that an adversary cannot use the same nonce multiple times when chosing the plaintext to give to the oracle?
+Does it mean that an adversary cannot use the same nonce multiple times when choosing the plaintext to give to the oracle?

 A: YES, you do not repeat nonces, ever.
 Not even the adversary is allowed to do it.
 Give two oracles to the adversary, one is a real encryption oracle, the other one just outputs random bitstrings.
-He can submit as many plaintext messages as he wish (he choses them, hence the chosen plaintext attack).
+He can submit as many plaintext messages as he wish (he chooses them, hence the chosen plaintext attack).
 Ask the adversary to tell which one is encrypting, and which one is random, on the only condition he should not repeat nonces when using the oracles.
 Our security notion is that the adversary should not be able to differentiate the two oracles.